 - People are more compelled to share cornerstone content on social media.

-- They can help boost your blog’s credibility and help you stamp your authority.
+- They can help boost your blog’s credibility and authority.

-- The more MVP’s or cornerstone content you create for your blog, the more chances you’ll have at crushing your competitors flat… It’s that simple.
+- The more MVP’s or cornerstone content you create for your blog, the more chances you’ll have at literally crushing your competitors flat…

 Bloggers who love creating cornerstone content

-One authority blogger who’s truly amazing at creating epic cornerstone content is, of course, Neil Patel from NeilPatel.com.
+One blogger who’s truly dedicated to creating epic cornerstone content is, of course, Neil Patel from NeilPatel.com.

-Pat Flynn is also known for his massive value posts too, as so are bloggers like Ashley Faulkes from Madlemmings.
+Pat Flynn is also renown for providing massive value posts on his blog too, as so are bloggers like Ashley Faulkes from Madlemmings.

-Ashley’s post is a fine example of a cornerstone content on steroids.
-His post attracted nearly 30k social media shares!
+Ashley’s post is a fine example of a super-charged cornerstone content.
+His post to date has attracted nearly 30k shares on social media!

-Many of the articles I write and publish here on Magnet4Blogging are over 1,500 words in length.
+Many of the articles I publish here on Magnet4Blogging are over 1,500 words in length, some like this one, over 3,000 words long.

-OK so here are some examples of cornerstone content titles:
+Here are some examples of cornerstone content titles published on my blog:

 - How To Write Online Reviews That Convert Into Profitable Affiliate Sales